 In late 2019, I investigated for personal finance topics to blog about, and after I found an online blogging course with a hefty price tag.
 I decided to take the plunge and give it a go.

-In this post, I'm going to go over:
+In this post, I'm going to go over how to make money from blogging, step by step:

 - How much bloggers can make